j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/design/ai-algorithms.rst.txt

     The possible outcomes of selecting a particular square are marked with W for win, L for loss, and C for cat's game.

-The algorithm selects a free position then traverses the tree looking one of the end game conditions: win, loss, or cat's game.
+The algorithm selects a free position then traverses the tree looking for one of the end game conditions: win, loss, or cat's game.
 Once the end of the game is found, the result is propagated up the tree.
 The algorithm assumes the opponent will play a perfect game.
 That is, if a specific position leads for both a win for the